SparkPost/postman-collection/CONTRIBUTING.md

 To publish a new release:

 1. Update the [ChangeLog](CHANGELOG.md)
-1. Internal SparkPost team follows [these steps](https://confluence.int.messagesystems.com/display/ENG/SparkPost+Public+Postman+Collection)
-1. Ensure SparkPost [documentation](https://github.com/SparkPost/sparkpost-api-documentation) refers to URL of updated version
+1. Internal SparkPost team releases and publishes, ensuring SparkPost [documentation](https://github.com/SparkPost/sparkpost-api-documentation) refers to URL of updated version